-Cyprus has experienced divisions between its two main ethno-religious populations – the Greek Cypriots and Turkish Cypriots – with the Turkish invasion of 1974 leaving the island divided as it is today, despite attempts to negotiate a settlement.
+Cyprus has experienced conflict between its two main ethno-religious populations – the Greek Cypriots and Turkish Cypriots – with the Turkish invasion of 1974 leaving the island divided as it is today, despite attempts to negotiate a settlement.

 GCCT members from Cyprus:

 Conciliation – Peace Economics Network encourages research and brings together people interested in the concept of peace economics as a form of facilitating transformation and thereby contributing to fostering peace and conflict resolution.
 Read more…

 The NGO Support Centre supports dialogue which contributes to strengthening Cypriot civil society and reinforces links between Cypriot Civil Society Organisations (CSOs) on both sides of the divide, as well as links with international CSOs.
 The Centre also works to encourage dialogue which will lead to the reunification of Cyprus.
 Read more…